ilendl2/one-click-hugo/site/content/ministries/servers.md

 The Servers Guild meets every  2nd and 4th Saturday of every month at the Church.

-To join contact Darren Jacob
+To join contact Darren Jacob at 310-7886.